Afterschool Film Program

 ASFP 2020 writ/dir.
 Sadie Edney ad.
 Hannah Do dop Jacob McConnel sound Yato Noukoussi ed.
 Hazel Park Sadie Edney

 The After School Film Program (ASFP) is a community based media production program for teens at Templeton Secondary School in east Vancouver, unceded Coast Salish territories, Canada.
-The program is directed by filmmaker and media arts teacher Corin Browne in collaboration with Templeton Secondary School Theatre Program's Tanya Zambrano.
-We are very proud collaborators with Jim Crescenzo and the East End Boys Club and Girls Group.
+The program is directed by filmmaker and media arts teacher Corin Browne in collaboration with Templeton Secondary School Theatre Program's Tanya Zambrano and we are proud collaborators the East End Boys Club and Girls Group.
 The program is open to Templeton students in grade 8-12.
-Students register in an off timetable class, Film and TV 11/12 and receive 4 credits towards graduation.
+Students register in an off timetable class, Film and TV 10/11/12 and receive 4 credits towards graduation.
 Most students also register in an on timetable Media Arts 9/10/11 or 12 class to broaden and strengthen their filmmaking skills.

 Since 2001, the films produced in the After School Film Program have consistently garnered awards in provincial and international film festivals.
 Many of the students that participate in the Afterschool Film Program go on to collaborate in post-secondary film programs and careers in creative industries.